Big blow for Rugby Championship as South Africa withdraw

 MELBOURNE (Reuters) - World champions South Africa will not take part in the Rugby Championship in a decision that leaves the tournament greatly diminished two weeks before kick-off and southern hemisphere rugby facing an uncertain future.

-South African Rugby said on Friday it had pulled out over “player welfare” concerns with the defending champions having less time to prepare than New Zealand and hosts Australia, who completed domestic tournaments weeks ago and opened their test season last weekend.
+South African Rugby said on Friday “player welfare” concerns and logistical difficulties left them no choice but to pull the defending champions out of the competition which also features Australia, New Zealand and Argentina.

+“It seems impossible that the Springboks won’t play a test match in 2020, but public health and safety have been the primary concern and we have been collateral damage like so many businesses,” SARU Chief Executive Jurie Roux said.

-The annual test tournament, which also features Argentina, was already delayed by the COVID-19 pandemic and is being staged in one country for the first time.
+The annual test tournament was already delayed by the COVID-19 pandemic and is being staged in one country for the first time.

-“This is a hugely disappointing outcome for supporters and commercial partners but the on-going impacts of the pandemic ... mean we are unable to deliver a Springbok team without seriously compromising player welfare, apart from other logistical challenges,” SARU Chief Executive Jurie Roux said in a statement with governing body SANZAAR.

-The Championship will now consist of six tests starting with the third Bledisloe Cup clash between the hosts and New Zealand in Sydney on Oct.
+It will now consist of six tests, starting with the third Bledisloe Cup clash between hosts Australia and New Zealand in Sydney on Oct.
 31.

-It will be the first time since 1994 that South Africa will pass a year without playing both Australia and New Zealand.

-The three nations launched the Tri-Nations in 1996 and welcomed Argentina into the fold in the rebranded Rugby Championship in 2012.

-The reduction in matches may also create tensions with broadcasters, who expected a full competition and could seek to renegotiate terms.
+South Africa-based players only began playing competitive rugby at the weekend after a 29-week hiatus and the SARU was also concerned that 24 overseas-based players might not be able to join the squad.

+Australia and New Zealand completed domestic tournaments weeks ago and launched their test season over the weekend.

+“Clearly it has financial implications ... and the broadcast implications of that are still to be worked through,” Rugby Australia boss Rob Clarke told reporters.

+“A bit more notice would have been welcome, there’s no doubt about that.
+But I know how difficult these things are.”

-Rugby Australia, in particular, are under pressure as they look to land a new TV rights deal for 2021 and beyond but more broadly the decision raises concerns about the long-term future of southern hemisphere rugby.
+RA, in particular, are under pressure as they look to land a new TV rights deal for 2021 and beyond, but more broadly the decision raises concerns about the long-term future of southern hemisphere rugby.

+It will be the first time since 1994 that South Africa will pass a year without playing both Australia and New Zealand, with the three nations launching the Tri-Nations as a joint venture in 1996 and welcoming Argentina into the fold in 2012.

 South Africa have long considered the idea of throwing in with the northern hemisphere due to the lucrative European TV market, easier logistics and a more favourable time-zone.

-Less than three weeks ago SARU voted to pull its four major franchises from Super Rugby and explore expanding their presence in the European PRO14 competition.
+Last month, SARU voted to pull its four major franchises from Super Rugby, the southern hemisphere’s provincial competition, and explore expanding their presence in the European PRO14.

-South Africa’s Cheetahs and Southern Kings have played in the PRO14 since 2017.
+“This isn’t a normal year,” he said.
+“South Africa has expressed overtly its commitment to the TRC into the future.”

-Northern hemisphere nations are scheduled to play in the new eight-team Autumn Nations Cup in Europe in November, with the 2021 Six Nations to start in February.
+Northern hemisphere sides are to play in the new Autumn Nations Cup in Europe in November, with the 2021 Six Nations to start in February.

-South Africa, however, face going into the British & Irish Lions series on home soil next July without playing a test since their victory in last year’s World Cup final in Japan.
+South Africa, however, face hosting the British & Irish Lions on home soil next July without playing a test since their victory in last year’s World Cup final in Japan.

 Wallabies coach Dave Rennie said the Springboks’ absence was disappointing for the competition and for his players.